-Bobcats harvested during the bobcat season must be checked in by March 29, 2019 at 5 p.m.
+Bobcats harvested during the bobcat season must be checked in by the first Friday after the end of the bobcat season at 5 p.m.
 (MST).
 You may not buy, sell, trade or barter a green pelt from a bobcat that does not have a permanent tag affixed.